r3a70/freep/README.md

 Then your server starting on :8000.

 #### Task lists
-- [ ] Read ip, port and ssl-certs from command line.
+- [ ] Get ip, port and ssl-certs from command line.
 - [ ] Dockerization.
 - [ ] Replace third-party telegram lib with Self-Write lib.

+#### Contribution
+Rules are very simple and straightforward.
+1. fork repository
+2. change code
+3. push and then submit pull request

+### Note that work only in develop branch